satakagi/TPAC2019-docs/README.md

 ## CHIRIMEN for TY

 ## CHIRIMEN on B2G Open Source Hardware Single Board Computer
+WebGPIO and WebI2C are implemented natively on B2G.
+The community designed an open source hardware board computer designed for Boot to Gecko (an open source version of Firefox OS).
+Board computer production has already ended.

 # Already Supported Devices / Parts